Review the Requirements and Submit Your Application

 Letter of Support

-Please be aware that to qualify for the EWA Reporting Micro-Fellowship, you must submit a letter of support from your editor or newsroom supervisor supporting your participation in the program, the ability to publish your work in front of a paywall (if your outlet has a paywall), a credit line acknowledging that EWA funded the work.
-(For example: “This work was funded in part by the Education Writers Association”) and a commitment to publish your micro-fellowship story and provide supporting materials by Dec.
-31, 2023.
+Please be aware that to qualify for the EWA Reporting Fellowship, you must submit a letter of support from your editor or newsroom supervisor supporting your participation in the program, the ability to publish your work in front of a paywall (if your outlet has a paywall), a credit line acknowledging that EWA funded the work.
+(For example: “This work was funded in part by the Education Writers Association”) and a commitment to publish your -fellowship story and provide supporting materials by summer 2024.

 Please review the questions below.
 When you’re ready, submit your answers online.